chem-william/tng-rs/README.md

 # tng-rs

  A Rust port of the Trajectory Next Generation (TNG) library.
+The original library can be found [here](https://gitlab.com/gromacs/tng)